dariusuknuis/eqemu-docs-v2/docs/client/guides/file-formats/wld-by-darius.md

 #### Params2[2]: FLOAT

-Mostly unknown, but this may be the X component.
+Mostly unknown, but this may be the Z component.

 #### BoundingRadius: FLOAT